LNasiba/rsschool-cv/cv.md

 * +99899 831-96-60 3

 ### Summary
 ##### To be a good woman programmer who can work effectively, qualitatively and most important to work with pleasure.
 One of the main goal is to improve gained knowledge and complement lacking skills.
+To learn cutting edge technologies is important for me in order to be a good specialist in the near future.

 ### Skills
 * Programming languages